 Music from Near and Far

 As you stroll through the shady pavilions, chances are you’ll hear the high-pitched sounds of a guzheng (plucked stringed instrument) or other classical Chinese instrument drifting down from one of the Music in the Teahouse shows, but the garden also offers a slew of stand-alone international concerts.
 If you’re in the mood for colorful costumes and high drama, stop by the garden for a Cantonese opera.
 Witness dramatic portrayals of love, kidnapping and treason, all in the span of the 30-minute evening performance.
-Dates for the opera in 2022 have not yet been released.

 Feel the Cultural Vibe